pyueh-osi/Edgecmd-Docs/V1/EdgeCmd utility/Configure adapter.md

 ### Import bulk configuration

-Complete the following to import a bulk configuration:
+Complete the following procedure to import a bulk configuration:

 1. Open command line.
 2. Type the following in the command line, replacing `<PathToJsonFile>` with the path to the file, and press Enter.